 An OpenAPI Specification (OAS) is a description format for REST APIs.
 Swagger is a set of tools based on this specification for writing, documenting, and consuming REST APIs.
 For more information, refer to Swagger documentation.

 PhpStorm provides coding assistance for OpenAPI definitions in YAML and JSON files, and integration with Swagger Codegen for generating server stubs, client libraries (SDKs), and documentation based on your OpenAPI specification.
-In addition, you can create HTTP requests for the defined endpoints and execute them via the built-in HTTP Client.

 Create an OpenAPI specification